Simple Inference on Functionals of Set-Identified Parameters Defined by Linear Moments: Introduction

 The remainder of the paper proceeds as follows.
-Section \ref{section_overview_and_examples} provides a simplified overview of the main results, and examples to motivate the need for functional inference procedures in partially identified models.
-Section \ref{section_methodology} develops the methodology in detail and contains the main results of this paper.
-Section \ref{sec_sufficient} provides some additional discussion of our results, and Section \ref{sec_simulation_evidence} introduces the Monte Carlo exercises performed using our procedure.
-Section \ref{section_conclusion} concludes.
-The proofs of all of the main results are provided in Appendix \ref{appendix_proofs}, and some additional Monte Carlo results are presented in Appendix \ref{appendix_simulation_evidence}.
+Section \ref{section_main_ideas} presents a simplified overview of the method.
+Section \ref{section_methodology} develops the methodology in detail.
+Section \ref{section_simulation_evidence} introduces the Monte Carlo exercises performed using our proposed procedure, and Section \ref{section_conclusion} concludes.
+All appendices are included in the supplementary material.
+The proofs of all of the main results are provided in Appendix A. A modified version of our proposed procedure that always produces a nonempty confidence interval is presented in Appendix B. Two illustrative examples are presented in Appendix C, and details on our simulation designs are presented in Appendix D, along with some additional robustness exercises.\\